 - Recently, I attended training where the presenter was a member of GPA.
 Throughout the session, misinformation was given on a number of different topics, including, use of grant monies, reporting requirements, management of funds, confidentiality and compensation.
 What should I do about this?

-It depends.
+depends.
 This question does not have enough information to render a definitive answer.
 If the presenter intentionally and deliberately provided false information, it would be an ethics violation.
 Share the correct information with the presenter

 - A grant professional has been invited to sit on the board of directors for a nonprofit agency for which they provide grant writing services.
 Is there a conflict of interest and should they accept or decline the invitation?